In this Article:

-- Place the slide over the spring and barrel, making sure that each of those is seated in its correct hole in the end of the slide.
+- Place the slide over the spring and barrel, making sure that each of those is seated in its correct hole at the end of the slide.

 - Pull the slide to the rear and push it down onto the rear slide rails until it seats.

-- Rack the slide and test fire – just make sure you have a magazine in place to counter the mag disconnect safety.
-(The hammer will not stay back, nor will the trigger function if there’s not a magazine in place).
+- Rack the slide and test fire.
+Make sure you have a magazine in place to counter the mag disconnect safety.
+The hammer will not stay back, nor will the trigger function if there’s not a magazine in place.

-It’s easier done than written about.
-There is no reason that you shouldn’t keep this gun clean, as easy as it is to take apart.
-Plus, there are no tools required to do this, nor are there any loose takedown pins that you might lose like some other Ruger guns use.
+It’s very easy to take apart, there are no tools required or any loose takedown pins that you might lose as some other Ruger guns use.

 The Taurus TX22 is only less than an inch longer than the SR22.
 While the SR has a SA/ DA trigger, the TX22 features a striker-fired trigger.
 Ergonomics is great as well.
 It has grip texturing and front and rear slide serrations, which makes it comfortable to shoot.
 The great thing about this gun is that it has a 16-round double-stack magazine that feeds smoothly.